Hans Thoma: Whereabouts

+Important Thoma collections are owned by the Städel in Frankfurt and the Staatliche Kunsthalle in Karlsruhe.

 Many of his pictures have found their way into two private collections in Liverpool.
 A portrait of the artist and two subject pictures, The Guardian of the Valley and Spring Idyll are at the Galerie Neue Meister; Eve in Paradise and The Open Valley at the Städel.
 Other important pictures of his are Paradise, Christ and Nicodemus, The Flight into Egypt, Charon, Pietà, Adam and Eve, Solitude, Tritons, besides many landscapes and portraits.

 He also produced numerous lithographs and pen drawings, and some decorative mural paintings, notably in a café at Frankfurt, and in the music room of the Alfred Pringsheim house in Munich.

-Thoma's artwork was favored by Nazis during the Third Reich 1933-1945 and he was listed among official painters.
-Artworks acquired for Adolf Hitler's planned Führermuseum in Linz included Badende Jünglinge (bathing boys), looted from the Jewish collector Adolf Bensinger in 1939, and Blick auf Mamolsheim, looted from the Jewish collectors Martin and Florence Flersheim.
-Other artworks by Thoma that were acquired during the Nazi era from Jewish collectors include "Dusk at Lake Garda", looted from the Jewish collector Ottmar Strauss, "Springtime in the Mountains/Children’s Dance," sold under duress in 1938 by Hedwig Ullmann, Sinnendes Mädchen / Frau mit Schimmel (‘Pensive Girl/Women with White Horse’) (Lost Art-ID 302432) looted from the Jewish art collector Smoschewer in 1939 and The Rhine at Säckingen in the Black Forest formerly owned by Max Emden.
-The German Lost Art Database lists several paintings by Thoma.